kassius/esoMarkdownExtra/README.md

 esoMarkdownExtra
 =====================

-Markdown Extra Plugin for esoTalk
+Markdown Extra plugin for esoTalk

 Still have some little bugs.